Dick Smith (businessman): Philanthropy

-Smith was reported, in 2007, to have contributed A$1 million to charities in each of the 24 years since selling his electronics business and, in 2018, the Weekend Australian reported that Smith had continued to do so every year since.

-In June 2010, Smith provided A$1 million to the Salvation Army for purchase of three houses for the homeless.

-In April 2013, Smith donated A$1 million to the Australian Lions Foundation for their compassionate grants programme.

-Through the Dick Smith Foods Foundation, A$1 million was donated to charities in 2014, in the Charity Breakthrough pledge.

-Smith donated A$1 million to Rotary Australia World Community Service in his charitable distribution of the A$4,170,412 proceeds of sale of his Cessna Citation CJ3 jet in December 2016.
-Other substantial donations were made to The Scout Association of Australia, Wild Care Inc. of Tasmania and the Australian Indigenous Education Foundation, among numerous others.
+Smith became a major philanthropist after the sale of his electronics business, contributing A$1 million yearly, including the Salvation Army, the Australian Lions Foundation, Rotary Australia World Community Service, Country Women's Association, The Scout Association of Australia, Wild Care Inc. of Tasmania and the Australian Indigenous Education Foundation.
 The construction of an orphanage and library at Onaba, in the Panjshir Valley, Afghanistan, was substantially funded by Smith.

+In 2008, Smith funded the sculpture "Windines: The Scout Compass of Discovery" at Circular Quay in Sydney as part of a $1 million donation to the Scouting movement.

 In October 2017, Smith made a A$250,000 donation to the Namatjira Legacy Trust as part of a settlement negotiated by him for transfer from commercial interests of all copyright in the works of Albert Namatjira, to the benefit of Namatjira's descendants and the Aboriginal community at large.
-Namatjira was a leading Aboriginal artist of the 1950s and the first Australian Aboriginal to be granted citizenship.

-In June 2018, Smith, on behalf of Dick Smith Foods, donated A$1 million to the Country Women's Association after a visit to the country town of Tooraweenah.

 Smith has been consistently openly critical of tax evasion by the wealthy and their failure to be active in philanthropy, cajoling billionaires Rupert Murdoch and Harry Triguboff to do more.
+In 2023, Smith gave A$1 million to the tax department as he wasn't required to pay anything.

+In February 2025, Smith said he had had donated A$80 million to charitable causes, and stated he hopes to donate another $20 million before the end of his life.